English

 Several components contribute to Non-Operating Income, including:

-• Investment Income: This comprises dividends, interest and capital gains from investments in stocks, bonds and other financial instruments.
+• Investment Income: This comprises dividends, interest and capital gains from investments in stocks, bonds, mutual funds and other financial instruments.
+Many companies are increasing their holdings in diverse asset classes, which can enhance their investment income.

-• Gains from Asset Sales: Profits made from selling assets that are not part of the company’s regular operations, such as real estate or machinery.
+• Gains from Asset Sales: Profits made from selling assets that are not part of the company’s regular operations, such as real estate, machinery or even intellectual property, are classified under Non-Operating Income.
+The trend toward de-risking and optimizing asset portfolios has made this component increasingly relevant.

 Types of Non-Operating Income